FaceTime: History

-In 2018, Apple added group video and audio support to FaceTime which can support up to 32 people in iOS 12 and macOS Mojave.
+In 2018, Apple added group video and audio support to FaceTime, which could support up to 32 people in iOS 12 and macOS Mojave.

+The 5th generation iPad Pro, introduced in May 2021, features Center Stage, which allows the camera to follow a user when on a FaceTime call,l and was expanded to other third-party video conferencing applications.
+A feature of all iPads released since 2021, Center Stage is available on Macs using the Apple Studio Display or a paired iPhone with an Apple A13 or newer chip.
+Continuity Camera, a feature that allows Macs to use iPhones as a camera, was introduced in iOS 16 and macOS Ventura.

-On June 7, 2021, during Apple's WWDC Keynote, it was announced that FaceTime will be made available for Android and Windows users via the web.
-A new feature called SharePlay was announced for FaceTime on iOS 15, iPadOS 15, and macOS Monterey at the same event.
-It will let users on iPhone, iPad, and Mac share music, video, or their screen with people on the call.
-Apple stated that the feature uses an API that can be enabled on any media service and SharePlay is slated to support Apple Music, the Apple TV app (including Apple TV+), Disney+, Hulu, HBO Max, Paramount+, TikTok, Twitch, and several other media sources at launch.
+On June 7, 2021, during Apple's WWDC Keynote, it was announced that FaceTime would be made available for Android and Windows users via the web.
+A new feature called SharePlay, announced for FaceTime on iOS 15, iPadOS 15, and macOS Monterey, enables users on iPhone, iPad, and Mac share music, video, or their screen with people on the call.
+Apple stated that the feature uses an API that can be enabled on any media service and SharePlay was slated to support Apple Music, the Apple TV app (including Apple TV+), Disney+, Hulu, HBO Max, Paramount+, TikTok, Twitch, and several other media sources at launch.

+FaceTime was added to Apple TV 4K (second-generation and newer models) with the release of tvOS 17 in 2023.
+FaceTime requires a paired iPhone or iPad with iOS 17/iPadOS 17 and supports Center Stage and Split View with an A13 device or newer.